akyoto/q/README.md

 ## Editors

-There is a very simple [VS Code extension](https://github.com/akyoto/vscode-q) that enables basic highlighting (copy into `$HOME/.vscode/extensions`).
+There is a very simple [VS Code extension](https://github.com/akyoto/vscode-q) that enables syntax highlighting (copy into `$HOME/.vscode/extensions`).

 ## How to contribute